Liberal Who Smashed Trump's Hollywood Star With a Sledgehammer is Convicted of a Felony | John Hawkins' Right Wing News

 Otis reportedly dressed up as a construction worker, with his original plan being to auction off the star in New York City.
 The proceeds would purportedly have benefited the multiple women who accused Trump of sexual assault before Election Day.

 Many feel like the punishment was too weak for the felony.
 What do you think?
-Was the punsihment hard enough for this felon?
+Was the punishment hard enough for this felon?

 - Share